firstcontributions/first-contributions/cli-tool-tutorials/git-bash-windows-tutorial.md

 <img src="https://firstcontributions.github.io/assets/cli-tool-tutorials/git-bash-windows-tutorial/gb-terminal-1.png" alt="open git bash terminal" />

-Go to the folder that you want to save this project on by uisng this command
+Go to the folder that you want to save this project on by using this command

 `cd <folder>`